-Anti-vax protesters spotted outside Christchurch schools
+'Lowest of lows': Anti-vaxxers protest outside schools, 'scaring' children

 "We encourage individuals attending protests to conduct themselves in a safe manner and adhere to current Covid-19 red restrictions, which are there to ensure the safety of all."

-At least five protesters were photographed outside one school with signs.
+At least six protesters were photographed outside one school with signs.

-"No long term safety data" one sign read.
+"No long term safety data," one sign read.

-"Remember thalidomide" read another.
+"Remember thalidomide," read another.

 Thalidomide was a popular form of sleeping medication, sedative and morning sickness drug in the late 1950s and early 60s.
 However, it damaged unborn children when taken in early pregnancy.